How to Create or Refine a Content Marketing Strategy

 • Sumo - All kinds of tools for collecting email addresses on your site.

-• Freshchat- Simple live chat tool for having live conversations with readers.
+• Freshchat - Simple live chat tool for having live conversations with readers and potential customers.

-• Buffer - The industry standard social media sharing tool.
+• Buffer - The industry standard sharing tool for social media posts.

 • Copper - An excellent CRM that runs inside Gmail.